Shinnosuke Ogasawara: Rookie Year

-Ogasawara finished his rookie season with a 2-6 record in decisions taking 58 strikeouts with an ERA of 3.36.
+Ogasawara finished his rookie season with a 2–6 record in decisions taking 58 strikeouts with an ERA of 3.36.

 In Fall training however, after being pushed to throw over 200 pitches in one day, he suffered from cartilage damage in his left elbow and required surgery effectively ruling him out for the entirety of the off-season.

 On 12 November, Ogasawara received a ¥3,000,000 pay increase moving to an annual salary of ¥18,000,000.

-2017
+2017-2018

 Ogasawara spent the beginning of the season tuning up on the farm following his injury in late 2016, but made his first appearance of the season on 6 May, in a single relief inning against the Yomiuri Giants.
-Ogasawara would go on to make his first start of the season on 9 May where he threw down 5 innings for 3-earned runs in a 3-1 loss to the Yokohama DeNA Baystars at Nagoya Dome.
+Ogasawara would go on to make his first start of the season on 9 May where he threw down 5 innings for 3-earned runs in a 3–1 loss to the Yokohama DeNA Baystars at Nagoya Dome.

-Following his second win of the season against the Yomiuri Giants on 24 June, Ogasawara became the first teenage pitcher since Yutaka Enatsu in 1967 to have a 2-0 untarnished record against the Giants to start his career.
+Following his second win of the season against the Yomiuri Giants on 24 June, Ogasawara became the first teenage pitcher since Yutaka Enatsu in 1967 to have a 2–0 untarnished record against the Giants to start his career.

-2018

-Ogasawara started the season as opening day pitcher.
+Ogasawara started the 2018 season as opening day pitcher.
 Issues with injury however limited Ogasawara's appearances over the year and on the 4 August, underwent surgery on his elbow, identical to the surgery he had received the year before.
 Ogaswara would not make any further appearances, ending the year pitching 107.1 innings at a 4.11 ERA.
 As a result, he received no pay raise at the end of the season.

+Washington Nationals

+On January 24, 2025, Ogasawara signed a two-year, $3.5 million contract with the Washington Nationals of Major League Baseball (MLB).
+He was optioned to the Triple-A Rochester Red Wings to begin the season, for whom he recorded a 4.80 ERA across three starts.
+On July 6, Ogasawara was promoted to the major leagues for the first time.
+He made his first MLB appearance that same day, pitching 2 2/3 innings in relief.

+Ogasawara had his first MLB at bat on August 27, 2025 in a game against the New York Yankees, when catcher Drew Millas broke his finger and designated hitter Riley Adams had to take his place, leaving a batting position open.
+Ogasawara was already pitching in the game and interim manager Miguel Cairo decided to let Ogasawara bat for himself, a rare instance in MLB.
+Ogasawara struck out on three pitches against Yankees pitcher Max Fried.
+He made 23 appearances (two starts) for Washington during his rookie campaign, but struggled to a 6.98 ERA with 30 strikeouts.
+On October 29, Ogasawara was removed from the 40-man roster and sent outright to Triple-A Rochester.